kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

 - [v2.0 Plugin to be Released Soon](https://make.wordpress.org/core/2016/04/04/wp-rest-api-2-0-beta-13-roadmap/)
 - Plugin will be proposed for core merge in late 2016

 ???
-The API team is talking through these questions and releasing beta versions of the API v2 plugin, which should get a stable release soon.
+The API team is talking through these questions and releasing beta versions of the API plugin, which should get a stable v2 release soon.

 Our current plan is to propose that this plugin be merged into core in late 2016.

-Some argument from Automattic, who are focused on the "new UI" use-case, that it won't merge until full feature parity: I hope it'll go in sooner b/c you can do a LOT with it today.
+There's a little debate around this, around whether the API needs to support the full breadth of WP's functionality before we merge it in; but I hope it will go in sooner because the possibilities for content consumption and manipulation are much more interesting to me than building a new monolithic interface for the whole of WP.

 ---